-SHALL, when generating the initial SIP INVITE request as specified in [OMA-PoC-CP] "PoC Client initiates an Ad-hoc PoC Group Session and 1-1 PoC Session", [OMA-PoC-CP] "PoC Client initiates a Pre-arranged PoC Group Session or joins a Chat PoC Group Session" and [OMA-PoC-CP] "PoC Client rejoining a PoC Session", include in the Contact header of the SIP INVITE request the feature tag '+g.poc.multicast'; and,
+SHALL, when generating the initial SIP INVITE request as specified in [OMA-PCPS-CP] “PoC Client initiates a Pre-arranged PoC Group Session or joins a Chat PoC Group Session" and [OMA-PCPS-CP] "PoC Client rejoining a PoC Session", include in the Contact header of the SIP INVITE request the feature tag '+g.poc.multicast'; and,

 NOTE: 1-many-1 communication method is not supported by Multicast PoC.

-SHALL, when generating the SIP 200 "OK" response to the SIP INVITE request as specified in [OMA-PoC-CP] "Auto-answer case" and [OMA-PoC-CP] "Manual-answer case", include in the Contact header of the SIP 200 "OK" response the feature tag '+g.poc.multicast'.
+SHALL, when generating the SIP 200 "OK" response to the SIP INVITE request as specified in [OMA-PCPS-CP] "Auto-answer case" and [OMA-PCPS-CP] "Manual-answer case", include in the Contact header of the SIP 200 "OK" response the feature tag '+g.poc.multicast'.

 Multicast PoC Channel announcements